I loved you is a reversible text

 …..

-As Pushkin said, in Russia, a credulous reader "who is devoted to his faith" is "Hundred times blessed", while woe is to an "incredulous" reader.
+As Pushkin said, in Russia, a Dreamy reader "who is devoted to his faith" is "Hundred times blessed", while pitiful is a Cool-minded reader.
 It was so during Pushkin's time, and it did not change.
-Credulous readers of ILY dominate, incredulous readers do not get to publish academic articles about ILY.
+Dreamy readers of ILY dominate, Cool-minded readers do not get to publish academic articles about ILY.

-But it does not mean that incredulous readers do not exist.
+But it does not mean that Cool-minded readers do not exist.
 Nepomniashy [7] published a report about an interesting empirical study:

 "a professor at a philosophy department asked students how they understand the last two lines of Pushkin's poem: "I loved you so tenderly, so sincerely, God help you to find some other love like this. " Out of 20 students, 19 said that this is an irony, and the twentieth said: "It is a mockery". "

-Academic Nepomniashy was very angry about these results: "This is an unhuman understanding of a clear text which has unbelievably many meanings ("многозначен невероятно") . " This quote can give a reader a clue that the fight for sentimental interpretation of the poem ILY is perceived in Russia as an existential fight for preserving the national heritage and the Russian national character.
+Professor Nepomniashy was very angry about these results: "This is an unhuman understanding of a clear text which has unbelievably many meanings ("многозначен невероятно") . " This quote can give a reader a clue that the sentimental interpretation of the poem ILY is perceived in Russia as existential in the fight for preserving the national heritage and the Russian national character.
 But Pushkin gets a chance to be understood.

 Despite the efforts of authoritative critics to canonize the sentimental popular meaning, the second, cynical, meaning in Pushkin’s reversible text remains visible to those who are sensitive to the poem as a whole — to the play of words, sentences, and tone, rather than just to emotional buzzwords.
 Other poets are often such readers.